dion-ricky/dionricky-blog/_posts/2022-02-05-data-warehouse-arch-for-review.md

 Table `app_reviews` and `2021_app_reviews` contains the reviews data and are used in dashboarding tools.
 Table `sentiment_analysis_dataset` and `sampled_sentiment_analysis` are used to train sentiment analysis while table `sentiment_analysis` is used to store the sentiment predicted by the ML model.
 Table `topic_modelling` contains training data for topic modelling.

 ## Moving Data Between Layers
-The movement of data from source until it reaches data warehouse is called pipeline.
+The movement path of data from source to the warehouse is called data pipeline.
 The act of moving data from one layer to another is referred to as Extract, Transform and Load, or ETL for short.

 To configure the pipeline and run the ETL jobs, we use Airflow to monitor and execute our workflows.
 For more detailed information on the installation of Airflow please refer to my blog post, [Running Airflow in Docker](https://dionricky.com/tech/data-engineer/2022/01/09/running-airflow-in-docker.html).